blwatkins/Data-Structures-From-A-New-Perspective/4_LinkedLists/day1.md

 ## What are the pros and cons of arrays?
   * How well do they perform the major functions of a data structure?
-    * Access, insert, delete, find, and sort?
+    * Access, insert, delete, find, and sort

 ## Lists
   * What is a list?